Introduction to React Hooks

 - Start with

-prefix.
+use: Name your custom Hooks with theuseprefix.
 This convention is enforced by React’s linter and helps distinguish them from regular functions. - Keep it Focused: Each Hook should encapsulate a single, well-defined piece of logic.
 Avoid creating overly complex “god” Hooks.

 - Document Your Hooks: Provide clear documentation for each Hook, explaining its purpose, arguments, and return values.